caseyfee/OurSpace/README.md

 - [Video](#Video-Walkthrough)

 ## Credits:
-Thanks to my tutor - Dominique Meeks Gombe, classmates, TAs, and the youtubers out there!
+Thanks to my tutor - Dominique Meeks Gombe, classmates, BCS TAs, and the youtubers out there!
+Also leaned heavily on Assignments 25 and 27 of this past week's classes.

 ## Questions
 Contact me at: caseyfee3@gmail.com